ACEsuit/WithAlloc.jl/README.md

           (promote_type(eltype(B), eltype(C)), size(B, 1), size(C, 2))

 # the "naive use" of automated pre-allocation could look like this:
+# This is essentially the code that the macro @withalloc generates
 @no_escape begin
    A2_alloc_info = WithAlloc.whatalloc(mymul!, B, C)
    A2 = @alloc(A2_alloc_info...)